jiangsy/worklist_intersection_union/README.md

 run `make clean-coq-only` first to clean all the previously checked results.
 (NOTES: The proof may take a long time to check.
 For reference, it's about 1 hour on an M2 Max MacBook)

     Expected Output: Definition of each theorem and lemma and axioms used by it.
-The only axiom used by all the theorems is `Eqdep.Eq_rect_eq.eq_rect_eq`.
-This is introduced by the Coq tactic `dependent destruction` and does not harm the consistency.
+The only axiom used is `Eqdep.Eq_rect_eq.eq_rect_eq`.
+This is introduced by the Coq built-in tactic `dependent destruction` and does not harm the consistency.

     ``` coq
     d_sub_transitivity